coateshl/coateshl.github.io/README.md

 ## Presentations

 ### Refereed Presentations

+Goben, A., **Coates, H.**, Briney, K. (2021).
+Other duties as assigned: Data governance.
+Workshop at the Midwest Data Librarian Symposium [virtual].

 Foster, E. D. & **Coates, H. L.** (2019).
 Building a community of practice: Situating data management in the transition to electronic lab notebooks.
 Poster presentation at the Research Data Access & Preservation (RDAP) Summit, Miami, FL.